Snowflake Integration with Grip Security - Posture (SSPM)

 CREATE ROLE GRIP_SSPM_ROLE;

-GRANT ROLE GRIP_SSPM_ROLE TO USER (enter your user name here)
+GRANT ROLE GRIP_SSPM_ROLE TO USER (enter your user name here);

 GRANT USAGE ON WAREHOUSE (warehouse_name) TO ROLE GRIP_SSPM_ROLE;